 The Dynamic PnL functionality of the Portfolio Module allows the capture of PnL data at certain date points.
 This data can then be used as columns in the Portfolio workbook and in the Reporting module’s portfolio source to generate and export files.

-As variation margin is calculated using the difference between the two last settled prices of an instrument, Dynamic PnL columns have been configured for D-1, D-2.
+As variation margin is calculated using the difference between the two last settled prices of an instrument, Dynamic PnL columns have been configured for Last (D-1), Last (D-2).